The Requests of Syrians in America to End the Enduring Indifference of the Ottoman Authorities

 The migration of Syrians to America in the 19th and 20th centuries is a major issue which has been widely covered in both fictional and non-fictional literature.
 Over the same period, many Arab magazines were founded both in North and South America, or “migrated” to those countries.
-An example is al-Jāmiʿa, which moved from Alexandria of Egypt to New York in 1906, where its founder, the renowned intellectual Faraḥ Anṭūn, was able to undertake a profound study of Western society.
-Not only did this help him understand that society, but also to better comprehend the critical issues in his native milieu and the tensions between Turks and Arabs, which often came to the fore, in particular when the latter expected the former to help them through important phases of their social-civil-economic life even in the land they migrated to.
+An example is al-Jāmiʿa, which was relocated from Alexandria, Egypt, to New York in 1906, where its founder, the renowned intellectual Faraḥ Anṭūn, was able to undertake a profound study of Western society.
+Not only did this give him a better insight into that society, but also helped him to better understand the critical issues in his native milieu and the tensions between Turks and Arabs, which often came to the fore, especially when the latter expected the former to help them through important phases of their social, civil, and economic life even in the land they migrated to.

 For content published in editions of JAIS before 2002, copyright belongs to the author.
 Content published between 2002 and 2017 is copyrighted by Edinburgh University Press (reproduced on FRITT with permission).
 Text and other material published in these journal volumes can only be shared and republished with written permission from the rights holders.